 With debt crowdfunding, investors are in effect lending money to businesses with the expectation that they will receive their investment capital plus interest back.
 Types of debt crowdfunding include mini-bonds, peer-to-peer lending (P2P) and invoice financing.
 Read more about debt crowdfunding.

-At SyndicateRoom we offer our members the opportunity to invest in equity crowdfunding opportunities where an experienced business angel or professional investor is investing their own money and leading the round.
+At SyndicateRoom we offer our members the opportunity to invest in startups where an experienced business angel or professional investor is investing their own money and leading the round.

 Membership of SyndicateRoom is free; join now to see all of our investment opportunities.